ESG after the Omnibus Proposal: Regulations market forces, and climate risk

 • Training staff to track and validate non-financial metrics

-• Establishing internal controls similar to those used in financial reporting
+• Establishing internal controls comparable to those used in financial reporting

-Budgets are under pressure: ESG software spending has risen by about 25% between 2022 and 2025, a steep climb for mid-sized firms with tighter resources.
-And reporting isn’t a one-off project.
-Under CSRD, disclosures become an annual cycle of data collection, limited assurance (external audit), and continuous improvement - demanding collaboration between finance, HR, compliance, and operations.
+Budgets are under pressure: spending on ESG software has risen by approximately 25% between 2022 and 2025, a steep climb for mid-sized businesses with limited resources.
+And reporting is not a one-time project.
+Under the CSRD, disclosures become an annual cycle of data collection, limited assurance (external audit), and continuous improvement, requiring collaboration across finance, HR, compliance, and operations.

 The upside: efficiencies and market access

 Despite the costs, there are clear business benefits.
-Companies that invest in reporting capabilities often uncover efficiencies - such as energy savings, waste reduction, and better asset protection against extreme weather.
-Studies continue to show that firms with robust ESG practices enjoy higher profitability and stronger risk management outcomes.
+Companies that invest in reporting capabilities often uncover efficiencies (such as energy savings, waste reduction, and better asset protection against extreme weather).
+Studies consistently show that companies with robust ESG practices enjoy higher profitability and stronger risk management outcomes.

-• Preferred status with multinational customers who require ESG transparency from suppliers
+• Preferred status with multinational clients that require ESG transparency from suppliers

 • Improved access to investors and ESG-focused funds

-• Better financing conditions, such as sustainability-linked loans with reduced interest rates when targets are met
+• Better financing terms, such as sustainability-linked loans with reduced interest rates when targets are met

-In short, building ESG capacity is not only about compliance.
-It can enhance productivity, innovation, and competitiveness.
+Building ESG capability is not just about compliance.
+It can improve productivity, drive innovation, and strengthen competitiveness.

 The financial reality

 The upfront costs are real.
-Consulting and audit fees, investments in new systems, and even capital expenditures (such as installing emissions sensors) can put pressure on profitability.
-But many firms are starting to treat ESG reporting like IT or quality management - an integrated part of doing business.
-Encouragingly, over 60% of companies globally say they have already increased resources and management time for sustainability reporting, reflecting its role as a core business function rather than a side project.
+Advisory and audit fees, investments in new systems, and even capital expenditures (such as installing emissions sensors) can put pressure on profitability.
+But many companies are beginning to treat ESG reporting like IT or quality management: an integrated part of doing business.
+More than 60% of companies globally say they have already increased resources and management time dedicated to sustainability reporting, reflecting its role as a core business function rather than a side project.

 Staying adaptable

-The regulatory landscape continues to evolve, particularly with the EU’s Omnibus adjustments.
-Mid-market firms should monitor whether they fall into CSRD scope now or in future iterations.
+The regulatory landscape continues to evolve, particularly with the EU's Omnibus adjustments.
+Mid-market companies should monitor whether they fall within the CSRD's scope now or in future iterations.
 Even those below the threshold face indirect pressure through supply chains or investors.

-One pragmatic step is to start with voluntary reporting under simplified frameworks.
-The EU’s VSME standard, for example, offers a lighter alternative for companies with fewer than 1,000 employees.
-Using such frameworks allows mid-market firms to build capacity and credibility before they are formally required to report.
+A pragmatic step is to begin with voluntary reporting under simplified frameworks.
+The EU's VSME standard, for example, offers a lighter-weight option for companies with fewer than 1,000 employees.
+Using such frameworks allows mid-market businesses to build capability and credibility before they are formally required to report.

 Key takeaway

-Mid-market businesses that see ESG metrics as key performance indicators of business health - not just compliance costs - are better positioned to thrive.
-The companies moving early are already finding that sustainability reporting drives sharper decision-making, stronger market access, and resilience in a changing regulatory and climate landscape.
+Mid-market companies that treat ESG metrics as key indicators of business health (not just compliance costs) are better positioned to thrive.
+Those that move early are already finding that sustainability reporting drives sharper decision-making, stronger market access, and resilience in a changing regulatory and climate landscape.

 Looking ahead: competitiveness and resilience through ESG

 The evolution of ESG reporting is far from over.
-If anything, 2025 may be remembered as the inflection point when sustainability disclosure truly became business-as-usual.
-Companies that internalize the three drivers - regulation, market forces, and climate risk - will be best positioned to thrive in the coming years.
+If anything, 2025 may be remembered as the inflection point at which sustainability reporting truly became business as usual.
+Companies that internalize the three drivers (regulation, market forces, and climate risk) will be best positioned to thrive in the years ahead.

 This is where partnerships matter.
 Coolset and Forvis Mazars bring complementary strengths to help mid-market companies navigate this landscape with confidence.
 Coolset provides the technology and data systems to measure, manage, and report ESG metrics efficiently.
-Forvis Mazars brings the advisory expertise to ensure reporting is compliant, credible, and aligned with broader strategy and assurance requirements.
-Together, we help businesses treat ESG not as a burden but as a driver of competitiveness and resilience.
+Forvis Mazars brings the advisory expertise to ensure that reporting is compliant, credible, and aligned with broader strategy and assurance requirements.
+Together, Coolset and Forvis Mazars help companies view ESG not as a burden, but as a driver of competitiveness and resilience.

 Priorities for mid-market professionals

-• Stay informed and adaptive: Keep up with regulatory developments - whether it’s the EU Omnibus adjustments, new ISSB standards, or sector-specific guidance.
-With Forvis Mazars’ policy insights and Coolset’s software updates, companies can respond quickly without losing momentum.
+• Stay informed and adaptive: Keep up with regulatory developments (whether EU Omnibus adjustments, new ISSB standards, or sector-specific guidance).
+With Forvis Mazars' policy insights and Coolset's software updates, companies can respond quickly without losing momentum.

-• Integrate the three drivers of change: Regulations, market forces, and climate and transition risks are not separate conversations.
-They reinforce each other and should be addressed together.
-For mid-market firms, this means treating ESG reporting not as parallel workstreams, but as a single, interconnected framework that informs risk management, capital access, and long-term competitiveness.
-Coolset and Forvis Mazars help companies combine these perspectives into one coherent strategy.
+• Integrate the three drivers of change: Regulation, market forces, and climate and transition risks are not separate conversations.
+They reinforce one another and must be addressed together.
+For mid-market companies, this means not treating ESG reporting as parallel workstreams, but as a single, integrated framework that informs risk management, capital access, and long-term competitiveness.
+Coolset and Forvis Mazars help companies bring these perspectives together into one coherent strategy.

-• Leverage expertise and tools: Don’t reinvent the wheel.
-Use technology platforms to ease the mechanics of reporting, and lean on advisory support for materiality assessments, climate risk analysis, or assurance readiness.
+• Leverage expertise and tools: Don't reinvent the wheel.
+Use technology platforms to handle the mechanics of reporting, and lean on advisory support for materiality analyses, climate risk assessments, or assurance readiness.
 Coolset and Forvis Mazars together provide both the system and the strategic guidance.

-• Embed ESG into strategy: Perhaps most importantly, integrate ESG into business strategy.
-Sustainability metrics should inform supply chain choices, investment decisions, and workforce planning.
-The combination of Coolset’s data-driven insights and Forvis Mazars’ advisory perspective helps companies go beyond compliance to build stronger, more resilient businesses.
+• Embed ESG in strategy: Most importantly, integrate ESG into business strategy.
+Sustainability metrics should inform supply chain decisions, investment choices, and workforce planning.
+The combination of Coolset's data-driven insights and Forvis Mazars' advisory perspective helps companies move beyond compliance to build stronger, more resilient businesses.

 The bigger picture

-ESG reporting is shifting from a peripheral concern to a central pillar of corporate accountability.
-Regulations provide the foundation, market forces raise the stakes, and climate science injects urgency.
-For mid-market firms in Europe and beyond, embracing this shift is no longer optional - it’s a prerequisite for long-term success.
+ESG reporting is shifting from a peripheral concern to a central pillar of business accountability.
+Regulation provides the foundation, market forces raise the stakes, and climate science injects urgency.
+For mid-market companies in Europe and beyond, embracing this shift is no longer optional; it is a requirement for long-term success.

 By working together, Coolset and Forvis Mazars help companies turn sustainability reporting into a strategic opportunity: unlocking value, reducing risk, and strengthening credibility in a business environment that increasingly rewards transparency.